rubenwardy/minetest_modding_book/_en/basics/lua.md

 end
 ```

-For example, keywords in the above snippet are highlighted such as if, then, end, and return.
+Keywords in this code are highlighted including `if`, `then`, `end`, and `return`.
-table.insert is a function which comes with Lua by default.
+Functions which comes with Lua by default, such as `table.insert` are also highlighted.

-Here is a list of common editors well suited for Lua.
-Other editors are available, of course.
+Commonly used editors which are well-suited for Lua include:

 * Windows: [Notepad++](http://notepad-plus-plus.org/), [Atom](http://atom.io/), [VS Code](https://code.visualstudio.com/)
 * Linux: Kate, Gedit, [Atom](http://atom.io/), [VS Code](https://code.visualstudio.com/)
 * OSX: [Atom](http://atom.io/), [VS Code](https://code.visualstudio.com/)

+Other suitable editors are also available.

 ### Integrated Programming Environments

-IDEs allow you to debug code like a native application.
+Integrated development environments (IDEs) allow you to more easily debug code,
-These are harder to set up than just a text editor.
+but are often more difficult to set up than a simple text editor.

-One such IDE is Eclipse with the Koneki Lua plugin:
+One such IDE is Eclipse, which can be used with the Koneki Lua plugin.
+To use this:

-* Install Eclipse + Koneki.
+* Install Eclipse and Koneki.
 * Create a new Lua project from existing source (specify Minetest's base directory).
-* Follow instructions from Koneki wiki on how to do "Attach to remote Application" debugging (just a few steps).
+* Follow instructions from Koneki wiki on how to "Attach to remote Application" debugging.
-* It is suggested to add those lines from wiki at beginning of builtin.lua.
+* It is suggested to add those lines from wiki at the beginning of builtin.lua.
-* Start the debugger (set "Break on first line" in debugger configuration to see if it is working).
+* Start the debugger.
+(Set "Break on first line" in debugger configuration to see if it is working).
 * Start Minetest.
 * Enter the game to startup Lua.